-8. Work with SACOG to prepare updates and amendments to the MTP and MTIP including air quality conformity analyses 9.
-Work cooperatively with member jurisdictions, SACOG, to maintain and update population, employment, housing, and traffic data and projectionsas needed 10.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government as 11.
-Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach as End Products 1.
+8. 9.
+Work with SACOG to prepare updates and amendments to the MTP and MTIP including air quality conformity analyses 10. employment, housing, and traffic data and projections 11.
+Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach End Products 1.
 RTP amendments and updates 2.
 2021 SACOG MTP that includes El Dorado County projects and priorities February 2021 3.
-Amendments to the MTP and MTIP monthly 4.
+Amendments to the MTP and MTIP 4.
 Assistance to member agencies on RTP, MTP, and MTIP issuesmonthly 5.
 Document Tribal government-to-government relations 6.
 Public participation and outreach, public meeting summaries and presentation, and social media, and website outreach notification

-Completion ScheduleStaff Responsible for thisTotal Person Months: 10.2Project Begins: July 1, 2020Work Element: ExecutivePercent of Budget: 23%Completion: June 30, 2021Director and Senior Planners
+Completion ScheduleStaff Responsible for thisTotal Person Months: 8.8Project Begins: July 1, 2020Work Element: ExecutivePercent of Budget: 15%Completion: June 30, 2021Director and Senior Planners